 Choosing the right shade of white paint can be a big challenge.
-It’s highly reflective so you have to consider the other elements in the room: accent walls, wood tones, bold furnishings, ceiling color, light bulb color temperatures, even the direction the windows are facing (and possibly what’s outside those windows)!
-White paint is also notorious for having subtle undertones lurking in it that tend to be magnified once they’re on the wall.
+It’s highly reflective so you have to consider the other elements in the room.
+Accent walls, wood tones, bold furnishings, ceiling color, light bulb color temperatures, even the direction the windows are facing (and possibly what’s outside those windows) can all affect the color.
+White paint is also notorious for having subtle undertones (they’re actually hue families) lurking in it that tend to be magnified once they’re on the wall.

 And in case you haven’t noticed yet, white walls are trending right now.
-Color popularity shifts about every 5 to 7 years, and with grays and taupes starting to see a decline, white walls are on the rise.
+Color popularity shifts about every 5 to 7 years.
+With grays and taupes starting to see a decline, white walls are on the rise.

-Tip: If you’re painting your walls white, you may want to consider painting the trim, cabinets, and ceiling the same color but in different sheens.
+Tip: If you’re painting your walls white, consider painting the trim, cabinets, and ceiling the same color but in different sheens.